-Lambeau Field, now in its 55th NFL season, is the longest continuously occupied stadium in the league – 10 years more than the next-closest venue, Qualcomm Stadium in San Diego at 45 years.
-In pro sports as a whole, only the Boston Red Sox at Fenway Park (100 seasons) and the Chicago Cubs at Wrigley Field (98 seasons) have longer active homefield tenures.
+Lambeau Field, now in its 58th NFL season, is the longest continuously occupied stadium in the league – 10 years more than the next-closest venue, Qualcomm Stadium in San Diego at 48 years.
+In pro sports as a whole, only the Boston Red Sox at Fenway Park (103 seasons) and the Chicago Cubs at Wrigley Field (101 seasons) have longer active homefield tenures.

-Including the redevelopment, eight seating additions – all paid for by the Green Bay Packers, Inc. – have increased Lambeau’s capacity from its original 32,150 to 38,669 in 1961, to 42,327 in 1963, to 50,852 in 1965 and to 56,263 in 1970.
+Prior to the 2003 redevelopment, seven seating additions – all paid for by the Green Bay Packers Inc. – increased Lambeau’s capacity from its original 32,150 to 38,669 in 1961, to 42,327 in 1963, to 50,852 in 1965 and to 56,263 in 1970.
 Construction of 72 initial suites in 1985 moved capacity to 56,926, and a 1990 addition of 36 boxes and 1,920 theatre-style club seats changed the number to 59,543.
 The seventh seating addition, a $4.7 million project in 1995, put 90 more suites in the previously open north end zone, for the first time giving the stadium the feel of a complete bowl and upping capacity to 60,890.

 In 2007, the Packers installed an entirely new playing surface, including a completely new drainage and heating system, bringing the latest technology in field management to the famous stadium.
 Chief to the new system is DD GrassMaster, a natural-grass surface reinforced with man-made fibers.
 All existing levels of the field were removed and the new system began with a clay sub-grade level, compacted and graded (with a .6 percent slope), including drain tile, irrigation pipe and thermostat wiring for the heating system.
 The second level consists of 5½ inches of pea gravel.
-On top of the gravel layer is 30-plus miles of ¾-inch tubing for the heating system which can maintain a root-zone temperature of 55-plus degrees to keep the ground from freezing during the season’s latter months.
+On top of the gravel layer is 30-plus miles of ¾-inch tubing for the heating system, which can maintain a root-zone temperature of 55-plus degrees to keep the ground from freezing during the season’s latter months.
 Level three consists of 12 inches of root-zone sand and Kentucky bluegrass turf.
 DD GrassMaster’s synthetic fibers are stitched into the surface, providing strength and stability to the field.
 Fibers extend approximately seven inches below the surface, are exposed approximately one inch above the surface, and are spaced every three-quarters of an inch.
 Approximately 20 million individual stitches make up the process.
 The slope equates to a crown of about 5½ inches on the new surface.

 Lambeau Field is among the NFL’s toughest places to play.
-Green Bay holds a 114-38 (.750) regular-season record at Lambeau since 1992, plus an 8-3 mark in the playoffs, for an overall record of 122-41 (.748).
-Even more imposing, the Packers have won 114 of their last 151 games in Green Bay (including the eight postseason victories), since Oct.
-10, 1993.
+Green Bay holds a 133-42-1 (.759) regular-season record at Lambeau since 1992, plus a 9-5 mark in the playoffs, for an overall record of 142-47-1 (.750).
+Even more imposing, the Packers under Head Coach Mike McCarthy have gone 45-12-1 (.784) in their past 58 regular-season games at Lambeau.

 In the midst of nearly four full seasons at home without a defeat – prior to a 1998 Monday night loss to Minnesota, their last setback at Lambeau had come in the 1995 season opener – the Packers established the NFL’s second-longest home winning streak (25).
 Only the Miami Dolphins (1971-74) have won more consecutive regular-season home games (27).